sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * Got nvim-lspconfig installed?
 Good!
 Now:
     * Go back to the top of the this page
         * Follow the rest of the instructions in the [TLDR;](#tldr;) section
-            * Ensure you get all the plugins installed
+            * Ensure you get all the plugins installed (for when you do the advanced setup)
             * Paste in the appropriate code snippets into `init.lua` or `init.vim`
         * Then come back here if you want to suffer more through this tutorial to learn something